VladimirTechMan/salsa-format-spec/README.md

 When using the "plain-text" or "plain-text-multipart" format options, the SALSA file creator MUST ensure that all the string values representing packet bodies are valid in terms of the UTF-8 encoding scheme.
 Where the SALSA file creator is a part of the appliation, or it uses other modules or components, that already do this check (for example, when the application is the actual source or the final destination of the packets being logged), the SALSA file creator MAY rely on those known checks as a matter of validating the strings representing packet bodies.

-####4.2.4 src and dst
+####4.2.5 src and dst

 The "src" object identifies the source (sender) of signaling protocol packet.
 The "dst" object identifies the destination (receiver) of signaling protocol packet.
 They both have the same format, with the following name/value pairs:

   JSON Name|JSON Type| Description
  ----------|---------|------------
+ "name"    | string  | Required.
+The unique name of the signaling packet sender or receiver.
- "ipaddr"  | string  | Required.
+ "ipaddr"  | string  | Optional.
 The IP address of the signaling packet sender or receiver.
  "port"    | number  | Optional.
 The TCP/UDP/SCTP port of the signaling packet sender or receiver.

- "name"    | string  | Optional.
-The name of the signaling packet sender or receiver.
+The "name" string value is an arbitrary symbolic name, encoded in UTF-8, and it MUST be present inside each "src" and "dst" object.
+It uniquely idenitifies each source and desitnation peer referenced in a SALSA file.
+It MAY also serve the purpose of better documenting/annotating the source and destination peers referenced in SALSA files by using a logical naming scheme that is clear and easier to understand to the people using the file.

+The same unique "name" value MUST consistently be used to reference the same sender or the same receiver multiple times in a SALSA file.
+Different senders and receivers (for example, those having different IP addresses or different ports on the same IP address) SHOULD get different names when they are represented in a SALSA file.
+That approach allows SALSA file consumers to provide better naming annotations at any later point in time, by replacing any of the original (unique) names with a more descriptive (unique) one.

+It is RECOMMENDED that the "ipaddr" and "port" values are provided in the SALSA file whenever the SALSA file creator has, or can easily obtain, those two values, respectively.

 The "ipaddr" string value MUST be formatted according to the standard dotted decimal representation for IPv4 addresses, and according to the string formats recommended in RFC 5952 for IPv6 addresses.

 The "port" number value SHOULD be provided by the SALSA file creator whenever it is aware which specific ports are used by the source (sender) and the destination (receiver) of the signaling packet.
-When the SALSA file creator cannot identify the actual port number for the source or for the destination, or when identifying that would require taking additional steps that would notably affect the expected responsiveness characteristics of the application, the SALSA file creator MAY opt for not providing that specific port number in the file.
+When the SALSA file creator cannot identify the actual port number for the source or for the destination, or when identifying it would require taking additional steps that would notably affect the expected responsiveness characteristics of the application, the SALSA file creator MAY opt for not providing that specific port number in the file.
 The "port" value MUST be a positive integer numeric value.

-The "name" string value serves the purposes of better documenting/annotating the source and destination peers referenced in SALSA files.
-It maybe an arbitrary symbolic name (encoded in UTF-8).
-It is REQUIRED that the same name is consistently used to reference the same sender or the same receiver multiple times in the SALSA format.
-It is RECOMMENDED that different senders and receivers (those having different IP addresses or different ports on the same IP address) get different names when they are represented in a SALSA file.

 In the case where several specific ports on the same IP address are consistently used to exchange specific types of signaling: If the SALSA file creator is not able to identify the "port" value, or it opts for not providing that information due to performance considerations, as described above, and yet the SALSA file creator is able to distinguish between the specific types of signaling or signaling usage on different ports, it is RECOMMENDED that the SALSA file creator provides and consistently applies different (meaningful) names for those different signaling channels (signaling usages) that are found at the same IP address.

-When no better naming is possible, the SALSA file creator SHOULD use a name representing the combination of the "ipaddr" and "port" values, with appropriate formatting.
+If the "ipaddr" and "port" values are available, and no better naming scheme is possible, the "name" string value SHOULD be a combination of the "ipaddr" and "port" values with an appropriate formatting.
 For example, the name MAY be formatted like "192.168.34.17:5070" in case of IPv4 and like "[1fff:0:a88:85a3::ac1f]:80" in case of IPv6.
-That approach allows SALSA file consumers to provide better naming annotations at any later point in time, by replacing any of the original (unique) names with a more descriptive one.

 ###4.3 Specifying protocol names in SALSA